Studying and staying in Germany

 Visa for entering Germany

 If you come from an EU member state, Switzerland or a state in the European Economic Area (EEA) you generally won't need a visa for Germany.
 If you come from another country, you should apply for a visa as early as possible, as the approval process can take several months.
 You can find out which documents you will require for your visa at the German embassy or consulate in your home country.
 A list of all German representations abroad can be found at the Federal Foreign Office.
 The German Academic Exchange Service (DAAD) offers an overview of the visa application process for international students.
-If you have questions about the procedure, FOM's International Office will be happy to help you.
+If you have questions about the procedure, we will be happy to help you.

 Zwei Freundinnen essen Müsli zum Frühstück in der Küche

-Your accommodation while studying
+Your accommodation in Germany

-Find a place to stay
+Finding a place to live

 Caucaisan businessman doing his daily work in office.
 Cheerful man sitting at desk and looking at camera.